proletesseract/web3-academy/nextjs-courses/passport/01/steps/02/content.md

 ## Your Code Challenge

 Complete the configuration by setting up the `imtblConfig.ts` file with all the required configuration options for the Passport client.
-Make sure to include all the properties we've discussed: environment, clientId, redirectUri, logoutRedirectUri, audience, and scope.
+Make sure to include all the properties we've discussed: baseConfig (with environment and publishableKey), clientId, redirectUri, logoutRedirectUri, audience, and scope.

 ## Next Steps